The Wind Will Carry Us

 The Wind Will Carry Us (باد ما را خواهد برد, Bād mā rā khāhad bord) is a 1999 Iranian film written and directed by Abbas Kiarostami.
-The title is a reference to a poem written by the modern Iranian poet Forough Farrokhzad.
+The title is a reference to a poem written by the modern Iranian poet Forugh Farrokhzad.
 In the film, a journalist posing as a city engineer arrives in a Kurdish village to document the locals' mourning rituals that anticipate the death of an old woman.
 However, she remains alive, and the journalist is forced to slow down and appreciate the lifestyle of the village.

 The Wind Will Carry Us received positive reviews from critics.
 It was nominated for the Golden Lion at the 56th Venice International Film Festival.
 It won the Grand Special Jury Prize (Silver Lion), the FIPRESCI Prize, and the CinemAvvenire award at the festival.
 It received numerous other nominations and awards as well.

 Plot

 A filmmaker and his two assistants (who are heard but never seen) arrive from Tehran to Siah Darreh, a village in Iranian Kurdistan, to film a documentary on Kurdish funeral rites.
 The locals do not know why they are there and the men spread a rumor that they are looking for treasure.
 During the course of the story, the team director receives calls from Tehran on his mobile phone, which only has coverage at the top of a nearby hill, where the cemetery is located.
 Every time it rings he has to take the car to go there.
 Days of waiting pass, the calls become more urgent and the comings and goings by car to the cemetery multiply while the event they are waiting for and that motivated their stay in the village does not occur.
 He will make friends with a boy whose uncle is his contact in the town.